NYU-CSO/recitation/r3/README.md

 	return 0;
 }
 ```
-Write the function strlen that calculates the length of the input string (length of `"bob"` is 3), and the function RSCase that capitalizes the first character of each word (turns `"hello Bob my name is Joe"` to `"Hello Bob My Name Is Joe"`).
+Write the function stringlen that calculates the length of the input string (length of `"bob"` is 3), and the function RSCase that capitalizes the first character of each word (turns `"hello Bob my name is Joe"` to `"Hello Bob My Name Is Joe"`).

 Exercise 2 -- Pointer Programming
 -----